Calendar of Events 2025

 Ice Carving in the Village, noon to 2pm

-Watch ice artist, Tim Pierce, use the tools of his trade as he carves live on the sidewalk in Wiscasset Village, noon to 2pm.
+Strollers watched ice artist, Tim Pierce, use the tools of his trade to carve a block of ice into Frosty on the sidewalk in Wiscasset Village!

 horse-drawn wagon rides around the village on Saturday, dec.
 6, noon to 3pm

-Hop on board Woodfield Farm’s horse-drawn wagon for a pleasant ride around the town or a shuttle to your Village destination.
-FREE to all!
-Get on board: corner of Water and Main Sts. and the Holiday Gift Shop on Federal St.
+Visitors were invited to hop on board Woodfield Farm’s horse-drawn wagon for a pleasant ride around town or to use as a shuttle to a Village destination.
+In spite of December temps, this FREE to all feature, was very popular and well used!

 bar Time at Water St. Kitchen & Bar; noon to 3pm & 4:30 to 9pm

-Show your recent receipt from any Village purchase to receive a discounted Pomegranate Tequila Sour, made specially for Marketfest.
+A recent shopping receipt from any Village purchase meant a discounted specialty cocktail, made just for Marketfest, and complimentary apps in the lounge!
 15 Water St.

 Card-making Workshop, 1pm-3pm